 - Manufacturing

 - Supply chain and distribution

 - Acquisitions and divestitures

-- Big data, cloud computing, cybersecurity and technology strategy
+- Big data, cloud computing, and technology strategy

+- Cybersecurity

 - Technology

-- Transportation

-- Enterprise logistics
+- Transportation and enterprise logistics

 - Strategic planning

 - Previously served on the board of Forescout Technologies, Inc. (May 2019 to Aug.
 2020) - Previously served as board president of Connections to Success, a St. Louis-based non-profit organization